Our Staff

 President and Chief Executive Officer

-Peter embraces artmaking as neophyte – exploring various medium for the simple pleasure of learning and making.
+Peter embraces art-making as a neophyte – exploring various mediums for the simple pleasure of learning and making.
 He brought his business management and leadership experience to Anderson Ranch after serving as the Director of Society of Fellows at the Aspen Institute.
-Peter is active in the Roaring Fork Valley, having served as president of the Aspen Young Professional Association, President of the Rotary Club of Aspen and served on the board of The Buddy Program.
-He is currently the Vice-Chair of Aspen Public Education Fund.
+Peter is active in the Roaring Fork Valley, having served as president of the Aspen Young Professional Association, President of the Rotary Club of Aspen, and on the board of The Buddy Program.
+He is currently the Vice-Chair of the Aspen Public Education Fund.
 He is married with two children.
 Preferred Pronouns: He/Him

 Learn More